idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step02_input_file.md

 ### Results id=result-demo

 In [#execute],
 some ways in which to execute and visualize the results of an input file were discussed.
 These methods should be reviewed to find a preferred means of interacting with the application.
-As a reminder, the [`pressure_diffusion.i`](#input-demo) file can be exectued from the terminal by entering the following:
+As a reminder, the [`pressure_diffusion.i`](#input-demo) file can be executed from the terminal by entering the following:

 !listing language=bash
 cd ~/projects/babbler/problems